haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-secondary-header.md

 <h2 id="sticky_dependencies">Dependencies</h2>
-The sticky header component depends on the following components:
+The sticky header component depends on the following 组件:

  - Listing
  - Toolbar

-It also works both with and without the following components, preserving their functionality:
+It also works both with and without the following 组件, preserving their functionality:

-- Listing child components:
+- Listing child 组件:
 	- Dnd
 	- <a href="{{ page.baseurl }}/ui-library/ui-secondary-resize.html">Resize</a>
 	- Bulk Edit
 	- <a href="{{ page.baseurl }}/ui-library/ui-secondary-resize.html">Inline Edit</a>
-- Toolbar child components:
+- Toolbar child 组件:
 	- <a href="{{ page.baseurl }}/ui-library/ui-secondary-pagination.html">Pagination</a>
 	- <a href="{{ page.baseurl }}/ui-library/ui-secondary-filter.html">Filter</a>
 	- <a href="{{ page.baseurl }}/ui-library/ui-secondary-column.html">Column</a>